BryanGaray99/University-Management-System-Console-App/README.md

 Globant University - BG is a university tracking project that combines the fundamentals of Object-Oriented Programming (OOP) and the Model-View-Controller (MVC) architecture.
-The project allows you to manage and track information about professors, students, and classes in a fictional university, maintaining clean code and adhering to the four pillars of OOP: encapsulation, inheritance, polymorphism, and abstraction.
+The project allows you to manage and track information about teachers, students, and classes in a fictional university, maintaining clean code and adhering to the four pillars of OOP: encapsulation, inheritance, polymorphism, and abstraction.

 ## Project Structure